HOME / UX Tools & Methods

 Example in use: FAD Admin Internal Tool - extensive moderated testing with doctors to identify pain points with the existing Admin tool as well as verify initial prototypes built.

 Personas & Journey Maps | Not too often used in my current role, but good for identifying new user types and finding their pain points.
-Although I don’t use these too often, I do find them helpful in illustrating and explaining Research Insights to key Stakeholders and Products Owners.
+Although I don’t use these too often, I do find them helpful in illustrating and explaining Research Insights to key Stakeholders and Products Owners so they can gain a deeper understanding of user empathy towards their users.

 Example in use: Analog Social Media Project - used to visualize and magnify pain points that may seem minor, but do impact the user’s experience.

 Wireframing | Developing, using, and working from wireframes to aid in initial design sketches and understanding user flows for different products.
+Healthcare often contains complex and diverse requirements/user needs due to the nature of the industry, this gets reflected in user flows.
+Wireframes are pivotal in laying out these requirements and in ensuring the complex requirements are met before moving forward.

-Competitive Analysis | Used for identifying inspiration points for new components as well as identifying new ways of structuring user experiences within our products.
-I think competitive analysis is a great way to get started on tasks and identify inspiration and potential pain points before user research.
+Competitive Analysis | I will often use competitive analysis for identifying inspiration points for new components, as well as identifying new ways of structuring user experiences within our products.
+I think competitive analysis is a great way to get started on tasks and identify inspiration and potential pain points before user research - especially if you don’t have time or resources to do the user testing you would like to.
+Studying a product similar to yours that clearly did proper testing can establish guides on how to approach new designs, quickly and efficiently.

 A/B Testing | Used often by me, designing several iterations of a product or component and then testing to see which users prefer.
-My Design Process often involves exploring every possible interaction that a user might find impactful to their User Experience with a product, A/B testing helps me identify which of these designs I have done is the proper one to pursue.
+I often like to create various iterations of a design because often a solution doesn’t have just one correct answer, deciding to test and compare two iterations can help identify which of these designs I have done is the proper one to pursue or if they can be combined to create an impactful user experience.

 Figma/Figjam | Used 24/7 by me, I have years of experience designing responsive components, prototypes, and interfaces within Figma.
 Also organizing and using Figma for Design System management.
 As well as using Figjam for planning & research organization.